ZupIT/nimbus-docs/specification/action.md

 }
 ```

 Just like the components, actions have a single required parameter: `_:action`.
-The properties are:
+See below the description of each property in an action object:
 - `_:action`: required.
 The name that identifies the action.
 It must follow the format: "namespace:name".
 The only actions that don't need a
 namespace are the default actions that come with any Nimbus implementation.
 Examples of actions: sendRequest, log, setState, material:alert,
 material:confirm.